video-game-coding-club/geometry-smash/README.md

 `index.html` to `game.html`.
 Just click on the file `game.html` and the game should start.

+Accessing the project's webserver might be blocked by your school's firewall.
+If you run into this issue please have a look at GitPod.

 # More details on where the game lives

 The game script was loaded in `index.html` but recently we introduced